East Penn Press

 At the Jan.
 5 Lower Macungie Township Board of Commissioners meeting, there was standing room only in both the regular meeting room and the overflow room.
 Residents from one of the oldest Lower Macungie Township communities, Shepherd Hills,...

-By The Press in School
+By STEPHANIE RAPHUN in School

+New Year’s Day was definitely one for the history books for 2015 Emmaus High School graduate sweethearts Brianna Kahler and Dylon Kelly.

+After dating for two and a half years, Kelly thought it was time to ask for her hand in marriage.
+And...

 -